paddymul/buckaroo/docs/source/index.rst

 ..
-DCEF documentation master file, created by sphinx-quickstart on Wed Apr 19 14:07:15 2023.
+Buckaroo documentation master file, created by sphinx-quickstart on Wed Apr 19 14:07:15 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DCEF - Data Cleaning Exploration Framework
+Buckaroo - Data Cleaning Exploration Framework
 ==========================================
-DCEF is a tool to quickly clean and explore DataFrames with a visual UI for common cleaning operations AND emitting python code that performs the transformation.
+Buckaroo is a tool to quickly clean and explore DataFrames with a visual UI for common cleaning operations AND emitting python code that performs the transformation.

 We all know how awkward it is to clean data in jupyter notebooks.
 Multiple cells of exploratory work, trying different transforms, looking up different transforms, adhoc functions that work in one notebook and have to be either copied/pasta-ed to the next notebook, or rewritten from scratch.
-DCEF aims to massively speed up that process.
+Buckaroo aims to massively speed up that process.

 .. raw:: html